Woonona Shamrocks RUFC: Pre-amalgamation

 Woonona Surf RUFC was founded in 1968, arising from the camaraderie developed by surf club members involved in the renovations to Woonona Surf Club.
 The aim was to keep the summer team together during winter.
 The club strip was a maroon Guernsey with two yellow “Vees” (similar to the Country Rugby League jumper), white shorts and maroon socks with yellow tops.
 They enjoyed early success, being Knock-out winners, and C Grade Premiers in 1968, beating Waratahs 16-6 in the Grand Final.
 In 1969, with both teams now in B Grade, Woonona Surf played Shamrocks in preliminary Final.
-Shamrocks scored five tries to four but lost 24-19, with a bloke called Rod Gilmour kicking the Surf Club to victory.
-Regrettably, the Woonona team lost the Grand Final to the Teachers College.
+Shamrocks scored five tries to four but lost 24-19, with Rod Gilmour kicking the Surf Club to victory.
+The Woonona team lost the Grand Final to the Teachers College.

 The forming of the club

 Both teams had established a drinking base at Hoopers Royal Hotel Woonona with the publican Boyd Germyn becoming a strong supporter.
 A strong link developed between the two clubs with many members becoming mates by sharing each other's company in either the surf club during summer or the football clubs during winter.
 There was also a strong rivalry on the field.

 Given the success of both the fledgling northern clubs the IDRU made it known that they wanted a Northern Suburbs Club in their competition that could field three grades.
 Both clubs originally rejected the idea, but the seed had been sown, and eventually, under continued pressure from the IDRU, a meeting of members from both clubs was held at Woonona-Bulli Soccer and Sports Club in 1969.
 After much discussion, enough of the rivals agreed to the amalgamation, however, in a sign of things to come, the unified club ignored the IDRU's pressure to call themselves Northern Suburbs and decided that they would call themselves Woonona Shamrocks instead.
 Their home ground was to be at Nicolson park (In front of Woonona Surf Club).

 Unfortunately, the amalgamation did not initially result in the creation of a strong new club – many players from both teams were against the unification and decided not to join the fledgling club.
 Fortunately to counter this loss, up to 15 ex-league players from St Paul's College Bellambi (more young Christians) decided to sign up.
 This was possibly due in part to the growing reputations for “social interaction”, frivolity and camaraderie that were emanating from the Rugby base at “the Royal Hoopers” Woonona.